-Avoid Jargon Simply put, jargon is any word or phrase that loses or changes meaning when you use it with people who aren't in your field.
+Simply put, jargon is any word or phrase that loses or changes meaning when you use it with people who aren't in your field.
 Jargon can also be part of the culture of a single agency.
-Jargon should be avoided in your reports.
+Avoid jargon in your reports.
 If the word isn’t in the dictionary, there’s a good chance it’s jargon, and you should ditch it.

 Use Past Tense By the time you write your report, everything before has already happened.
 People move, animals change ownership.
 Improper “The dog and it’s owner lives at 267 Blount Drive...”
 Proper “The dog and it’s owner lived at 267 Blount Drive”

 Use Active Voice Describe the subject performing the action.
 Use active voice whenever possible.
 Improper When asked She shut the gate It ran The dog to went the animal shelter and was admitted.
 Who did what??
 It reads as if the dog drove the truck.
 Proper I asked Ms. Brown shut the gate The dog chased I transported the dog to the animal shelter and Dan Owen began the animal’s admission.